Vijay Bose: Early life

 Vijay Bose was born in Haridwar.
 His father Late H. D. Bose was a Station Master.
 His mother was a house wife.
 Due to not having any interest in studies, he left his parents place for a livelihood at Lyallpur, now Faisalabad in Pakistan, and joined as a Fitter in Lyallpur Cotton Mill, where off time he participated in extracurricular activities in the cotton mill's recreation club.
 There he was with Sh.
 O. P. Sharma (Mantriji) director of the dramatic club.
 From that place he was bitten by the bug of dramatics.

 Career

 After he came back from Layallpur he auditioned in Lucknow All India Radio as Drama Voice in 1947 and got selected in very first attempt.
 At Lucknow after participating in many radio plays for about two years as a casual artist.
 In 1949 when Allahabad All India Radio Station was established the then Asstt.
 Station Director Sh.
 Sunil Bose ji called him here at Allahabad and Vijay Bose Joined as a permanent staff artist.

 Bose served AKASVANI Allahabad for 40 years.
 In his 40 years stay at Akaswani Allahabad many famous poets and play writers such as Pt.
-Sumitra Nandan Pant, Dr. Ram Kumar Verma, Girja Kumar Mathur, Upendra Nath Ashk, Amrit Lal Nagar, Mahadevi Verma, Dr. H. R. Bachchan, Cine Actor Prithviraj Kapur Ji & C V Rao etc. had blessed Vijay Bose from time to time for his excellent voice texture and directing ability.
+Sumitra Nandan Pant, Dr. Ram Kumar Verma, Girja Kumar Mathur, Upendra Nath Ashk, Amrit Lal Nagar, Mahadevi Verma, Dr. H. R. Bachchan, Cine Actor Prithviraj Kapur Ji & C V Rao etc. had praised Vijay Bose from time to time for his voice texture and directing ability.